 App users are becoming increasingly skeptical about data-hungry brands, so be transparent throughout your onboarding about what data you need and why.

 Excluding non-consenting iOS14+ users, where no user level data is available for measurement, attribution or optimization, you’re already obligated to ask permission to access private info like GPS or a phone camera.
-But don’t pressure users into giving up permission without explaining how it will help them have a better mobile experience.
+But don’t pressure users into giving up permission without explaining how it will offer them a better mobile experience.

 6 – Show progress and celebrate milestones 🎉